 Artistic Director and Founder

 Kate is a theatre-maker, actor and director based in Sydney, Australia.
-A graduate of Ecole Philippe Gaulier and the Western Australian Academy of Performing Arts (BA Music Theatre), she has created and performed work for Legs on the Wall (The Raft CD), Old Fitz Theatre (BAD), Old 505 Theatre (Satellite, Roomba Nation), The Eternity Playhouse (Lost in Space WITS Festival Fatale), Ricca Ricca Festival Japan (The Story of the Little Gentleman), Adelaide Fringe (BAD), Melbourne Fringe (Lost in Space), Sydney Fringe (Le Voyage), the Soho Theatre London and Edinburgh Fringe (La Dispute) and for cabaret events across Sydney.
+A graduate of Ecole Philippe Gaulier and the Western Australian Academy of Performing Arts (BA Music Theatre), she has created and performed work for Legs on the Wall (The Raft CD), Old Fitz Theatre (BAD), Old 505 Theatre (Satellite, Roomba Nation), The Eternity Playhouse (Lost in Space WITS Festival Fatale), The Seymour Centre (Sydney University Best of Revue 2019: The Void), Ricca Ricca Festival Japan (The Story of the Little Gentleman), Adelaide Fringe (BAD), Melbourne Fringe (Lost in Space), Sydney Fringe (Le Voyage), the Soho Theatre London and Edinburgh Fringe (La Dispute) and for cabaret events across Sydney.
 She was Assistant Director for The 25th Annual Putnam County Spelling Bee (VIC Theatre Company at MTC), and ATYP's award winning production of Spring Awakening.
-Kate recently co-created and performed the inaugural show from Steps and Holes Theatre Company, Le Voyage, which premiered at the Sydney Fringe Physical Theatre Hub in 2018 and won the Critics Choice and the EDGE Artist Development Awards.
-Kate is a sought after drama, movement and comedy tutor and is currently directing the Sydney University Best of Revue at the Seymour Centre in March 2019.
+Kate co-created and performed the inaugural show from Steps and Holes Theatre Company, Le Voyage, which premiered at the 2018 Sydney Fringe Festival and won the Critics Choice and the EDGE Artist Development Awards.
+Kate is currently in development for the company’s next work, Le Vide.
+She has recently received the ATYP Foundation Commission for her new play Soul-Trading which will premiere as part of ATYP’s 2020 Season at Griffin.